Ahmad Jamal Died at 92! Bio | Children and Net Worth | Albums

 Early Life of Ahmad Jamal

-By nationality, he had citizenship of the United States and belongs to mixed ethnicity.
+By nationality, he had citizenship in the United States and belongs to a mixed ethnicity.
 He used to Islam religion.
 Ahmad joined George Westinghouse High School.
 In 1948, he graduated from high school.
 Jamal was only 7 when he began piano lessons with Mary Cardwell.

 He was born into a Baptist family.
-But, when was touring the Muslim community, he discovered the Islam religion.
 His interest in Islam and Islamic culture made him change his name from Frederick Russell Jones to Ahmad Jamal.
-Then, he started believing in the Islam religion.
-He revealed his name change decision to NY Times by:
+Then, he followed Islam religion.

 Ahmad Jamal was Married Thrice